 When you think of reaction baits, you probably think of guys like Gary Dobyns of California or Kevin VanDam.
 Both of these professional anglers have made tons of money throwing reaction baits.
-Back in the day, people actually called crankbaits “idiot baits”, because they thought that any idiot could catch a fish on them.
-That is actually true in a sense - eventually, if you throw enough times, you’ll probably catch a fish of some sort no matter how haphazard you are being.
+Back in the day, people called crankbaits “idiot baits” because they thought any idiot could catch a fish on them.
+That is true in a sense - eventually, if you throw enough times, you’ll probably catch a fish of some sort no matter how haphazard you are being.
 But guys like Dobyns and VanDam didn’t get rich and famous being haphazard, and crankbaits are not the only reaction baits around.

 KIDS AND REACTION BAITS